Vulnerability Statement

 Introduction

-At UK Bailiff Services, we recognize our responsibility to safeguard vulnerable individuals during the enforcement process.
-This policy outlines our commitment to identifying and addressing vulnerable situations with discretion, compassion, and respect for the welfare of all parties involved.
+At UK Bailiff Services, we recognise our responsibility to safeguard vulnerable individuals during enforcement.
+This policy outlines how we identify and respond to vulnerability with discretion and respect.

 Policy Statements

-1. Recognition of Responsibility: UK Bailiff Services acknowledges that both our company and creditors share a responsibility to protect vulnerable and socially excluded individuals during the recovery process.
+1. Recognition of Responsibility: Both UK Bailiff Services and creditors share a duty to protect vulnerable individuals during recovery.

-5. Withdrawal from Premises: Enforcement agents will withdraw from residential premises if the sole occupant appears to be under 16 or is identified as vulnerable.
-In cases where only children under 12 are present, agents will withdraw without further inquiry.
+5. Withdrawal from Premises: Agents will leave if the only occupant appears under 16 or vulnerable.
+Agents must withdraw if only children under 12 are present.

 Conclusion